Abhimanyu8/Pico-7-segment-thermal-monitor/README.md

 </p>

 Do note that the displays are connected PARALLEL-y and current is pulled straight from 5V VBUS for maximum brightness 🔆

+An UP signal controls display 1 and a DOWN signal controls the other.

 ![DSC_6189-min](https://user-images.githubusercontent.com/54982599/156930846-6676dc9e-1e1f-44d6-ba0c-6a8d1595b482.jpg)